Columbia, Mississippi: History

-The land on which the current City of Columbia resides was first purchased for cash on April 18, 1820, by William Lott and John Lott.
-This land is Township 3 East, Range 18 West, Section 5 (640 acres), which is the center of the City of Columbia today.
+The land on which the current city of Columbia resides was first purchased for cash on April 18, 1820, by William Lott and John Lott.
+This land is Township 3 East, Range 18 West, Section 5 (640 acres), which is now the center of Columbia.
 Other early patent holders of Columbia include James Phillips, Jr., and John Cooper (1825), in Section 4 next to John and William Lott.

 Columbia was officially incorporated on June 25, 1819, becoming the fourth municipality in the state of Mississippi.
 It served as the temporary capital of Mississippi from November 1821, when the 5th session of the Mississippi Legislature first met there, until 1822.
 In that year, a special session of the legislature met in Columbia, inaugurating Governor Walter Leake, and selecting LeFleur's Bluff (now Jackson) as the permanent capital.

 Columbia, "The City of Charm on the River Pearl", has always been in danger of flooding, due to its bordering the Pearl River.
 The county courthouse, with its records dating back to pre-statehood, has managed to survive war, floods, tornadoes and hurricanes.
 In its first 100 years, Columbia relied on the Pearl River for transportation of goods.
 The river was much deeper and wider than it is now.
 Steamboat captains, such as John Black, lived in Columbia.

-During the Civil War, United States troops under the command of General Davidson camped outside Columbia, taking provisions from the citizens of the Confederate States of America.
+During the Civil War, Union troops under the command of General John Wynn Davidson camped outside Columbia, taking provisions from the local population.
 The courthouse was spared.
 The Southern Claims Commission Files detail these events.

 In 1935, Mississippi's first rodeo was held in Columbia.
 In 2016, the Mississippi Rodeo Hall of Fame was founded and headquartered in Columbia.

-During the Civil Rights Movement, Columbia, and Marion County were the site of the most peaceful demonstrations, due to the diligent insistence of non-violence by Sheriff John Homer Willoughby.
+During the civil rights movement, Columbia and Marion County were the site of peaceful demonstrations, due to the diligent insistence of non-violence by Sheriff John Homer Willoughby.
 The town is known for its citizens ability to work together.

 In 2005, Columbia suffered extensive damage from Hurricane Katrina.
 Once again, the courthouse survived.
 There was very limited looting, and citizens worked together with local churches, civic officials, and law enforcement to provide for citizens during the extensive power loss.
 Individuals immediately began helping their neighbors clear roads and escape being trapped in debris.

-The day after Hurricane Katrina struck, several inmates took advantage of the storm damage and escaped from the Marion County Jail (some of whom were charged with Murder).
-Marion County Deputies along with the help of the Mississippi National Guard and Kentucky State Police, captured all but one escapee who was later apprehended in Texas just before he could get to the Mexican Border.
+The day after Hurricane Katrina struck, several inmates took advantage of the storm damage and escaped from the Marion County Jail (some of whom had been charged with murder).
+Marion County deputies along with the help of the Mississippi National Guard and Kentucky State Police, captured all but one escapee, who was later apprehended in Texas just before he could get to the Mexican border.

 Former Mississippi governor and Columbia native Hugh L. White introduced white squirrels to the area, and they are still common in Columbia City Park.
-His home still stands today, a stately reminder of architecture of the past.
+White's home still stands today, a stately reminder of architecture of the past.